Bathing an infantBathing safety tips; Infant bathing; Newborn bathing; Bathing your newborn baby

 - Place a lid lock on the toilet seat to keep a curious toddler from drowning.

 When to Call the Doctor

-Talk with your child's doctor if you have questions about the safety of your bathroom or your child's bathing routine.
+Talk with your child's health care provider if you have questions about the safety of your bathroom or your child's bathing routine.

 National Resource Center for Health and Safety in Child Care and Early Education.
 Standard 126.96.36.199: Supervision near bodies of water.
 In: Caring for Our Children: National Health and Safety Performance Standards, Guidelines for Early Care and Education Programs .
 3rd ed.
 Washington, DC: National Resource Center for Health and Safety in Child Care and Early Education; 2011. cfoc.nrckids.org/StandardView/188.8.131.52 .
 Accessed May 17, 2016

 Weiss J, American Academy of Pediatrics: Committee on Injury, Violence, and Poison Prevention.
 Prevention of drowning.
 Pediatrics.
 2010;126(1):e253-e262.
 PMID: 20498167 www.ncbi.nlm.nih.gov/pubmed/20498167 .